 I was bullet journaling before Bullet Journal was a thing

 Ryder Carroll might have coined the phrase Bullet Journal and trademarked the name, but he didn’t invent the concept of keeping a notebook to contain and organize your life.
 I’ve been doing some form of bullet journaling for the past 15 years or so.
 I’ve always been a list person and needed to keep things written down so they were cleared out of my head.
-No matter what system I’ve used or created or migrated to over the years, the result is the same: my life more organized.
+No matter what system I’ve used, created, or migrated to over the years, the result is the same: my life is more organized.

 I’m sure my system will change over time.
 It always does.
 If things get significantly different, I’ll let you know.
 But this is what I’m doing right now and it’s working for me.
 Tweaks and changes are part of the process and I love that this type of planning and task management system has the ability to mold to whatever type of system I need in my life at the moment.